soffes/Camo/Readme.markdown

 ## Installation

-[Carthage](https://github.com/carthage/carthage) is the recommended way to install Crypto.
+[Carthage](https://github.com/carthage/carthage) is the recommended way to install Camo.
 Add the following to your Cartfile:

 ``` ruby
 github "soffes/Camo"